qorelanguage/qls/README.md

 ## Requirements

-QLS requires [Qore](https://github.com/qorelanguage/qore) 0.8.13+ and the `astparser` module to be installed for all the functionality to work.
+QLS requires [Qore](https://github.com/qorelanguage/qore) 0.8.13+ and the `astparser` and `json` modules to be installed for all the functionality to work.

 ## Features